aashish177/aashish177.github.io/README.md

 ## About Me

-Hi, I'm **Aashish Maharjan** — a Software Developer with 2+ years of experience building scalable backend systems and cloud-native solutions.
+Hi, I'm **Aashish Maharjan**, a Software Developer with 2+ years of experience building scalable backend systems and cloud-native solutions.
 I'm currently pursuing my Master’s in Computer Science at UT Arlington.

 I love collaborating with fellow developers and am always open to new opportunities in software engineering and cloud development.